Biden raises concerns with Putin about Ukraine confrontation

 The Biden-Putin relationship has been rocky in the early going of the new U.S. administration.
 Although Biden agreed to extend a major arms control deal with Russia, he has been notably cool toward Moscow and highly critical of many of its activities.

 Last month in an interview with ABC News, Biden agreed with the description of Putin as a “killer” and he has criticized the jailing of Russian opposition figure Alexei Navalny.
-U.S. intelligence released a report last month finding that Putin authorized influence operations to help former President Donald Trump’s re-election bid.
+U.S. intelligence released a report last month finding that Putin authorized influence operations to help former President Donald Trump’s reelection bid.

 Putin in response to Biden’s killer comment recalled his ambassador to the U.S. and pointed at the U.S. history of slavery and slaughtering Native Americans and the atomic bombing of Japan in World War II.